isomerpages/ura-lkywcp/index.md

               url: /laureates/
     - infobar:
         title:
-        subtitle: Lee Kuan Yew<br>World City Prize
+        subtitle: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation
-        description: <font size="5"><i>A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.</i></font>
+        description:
         button: Find out more
         url: /about-the-prize/
     - infopic: